 Below is a Synthesis of Recommendations, Guidelines and Resources for a Comprehensive and Inclusive Intake, Assessment and Screening process consistent with ADA & WIOA Expectations.

-Original Toolkit documents were created by Robin Smith.
+Original Toolkit documents were created by Robin Adams.
 Revisions to the sequence and additional resources added by Beatrice McGeoch, 2017.

 Each program has a unique intake process, but every program’s process must be CONSISTENT from student to student.
 Staff answering phones or working on enrollment should use a checklist of scripted questions to ensure that intake conversations and interviews include similar information for all incoming students.
 If test scores or other performance measures are required for program entry or to progress within levels in a program, they should be explicitly outlined in the program handbook.

 Click for Robin Smith’s Workforce Development Oriented Toolkit Guide

 - Contact Information (begin Preliminary data collection via agency or CALIS form)

 - Student’s Interests & Goals (literacy or employment goals/reason for calling/coming)

 - Student’s special needs (any unique physical, emotional, or learning needs)